Angrycreative/ACF-Page-Builder-Field/README.md

 # ACF SO Page Builder Field

 Currently in Beta.
-We will relese the first public version in begining of 2016.
+We will release the first public version in beginning of 2016.

 ## How to use the plugin